Q: Hi, I am Mansi, from India. I got a really short cut six months ago. When I got my hair cut, it added a lot of volume to the ends.

 Prior to the haircut, I had very long hair.
 It is curly and tends to get dry and frizzy at the middle and the ends.

 I'm not sure what cut I should get to reduce the volume, but at the same time I don't want to cut it too short.
 I have a long face.
 Can you suggest a haircut that would suit my face and hair type? — Mansi

-Taking weight out of the ends will decrease the weight at the bottom of your hair, and this could be done at most lengths.
+Taking weight out of the ends will decrease the thickness at the bottom of your hair, and this could be done at most lengths.

-I really like this cut for your natural texture, it distributes the weight and keeps the length:
+For something more dramatic, I really like this asymmetrical cut for your natural texture.
+It distributes the weight and keeps some length:

 Hope this helps!